billthefarmer/shorty/README.md

  * Lookup stations from a list.
  * Field values and list remembered between uses.
  * Save and restore the list from the device file system.
+ * Dark theme.
+ * Use VLC rather than Intent Radio.

 ## Using